Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

-Survey a group of job seekers about their least favorite interview question, and the consensus typically is: “What is your biggest weakness?”
+The least favorite interview question is: “What is your biggest weakness?”

 It’s seemingly impossible to provide an adequate response to a question like this.
 You don’t want to twist it around into a positive because then you’re not answering the question, but you also don’t want to confess a flaw that may sabotage your chances of getting hired.

 There are better ways for an interviewer to get you to think critically about your skills than asking this question.
-Karen Southall Watts, a trainer, coach, author and professional encourager for entrepreneurs and managers says that "What are your weaknesses?" is one of her least favorite questions.
-“It's been encouraging over the years to see managers move to more situation-based and results-focused questions that serve both [the] candidate and employer better.
+Karen Southall Watts, a trainer, coach and professional encourager for entrepreneurs and managers says that "What are your weaknesses?" is one of her least favorite questions too.
+“It's been encouraging over the years to see managers move to more situation-based and results-focused questions that better serve the candidate and employer.
 Yet, it is always wise to prepare for traditional interview questions like this one.”

 So, how do you successfully answer the dreaded question?